Testing for practically significant dependencies in high dimensions via bootstrapping maxima of U-statistics: Testing for relevant deviations

 the corresponding estimate of $\theta_i $.
 Under standard assumptions the statistics $U_i$ are unbiased and consistent estimators of the parameters $\theta_i$ ($i=1, \ldots ,d$), and therefore it is reasonable to reject the null hypothesis in \eqref{hd4} for large values of $\max_{i=1}^d | U_i | $.
 For technical reasons we consider the quantities $U_i ^2$ instead of $| U_i |$ and compare their maximum with $\Delta^2$.
-Corresponding results for $|U_i|$, which estimates $|\theta_i|$, are briefly mentioned in Remark \ref{nv} (b).
+Corresponding results for $|U_i|$, which estimates $|\theta_i|$, can be derived in a similar way and are discussed in Remark \ref{nv} (b).

 We note that

 and introduce the notations